I’m neither from Soria nor from Syria.

 My story doesn’t end with a MORAL, but with a PROPOSAL.

-If your story is GREY, I can help you make the outcome YELLOW.
+If your story is GREY, I can help you make its outcome YELLOW.

-Don’t wait tomorrow to build or cross the bridge.
-You can do it now.
+Don’t wait tomorrow to build or cross your own bridge.
+You can do it today.

-No spam from this website.
+No spam coming from this website.
 Spam doesn’t build bridges.

 * The communication will be incorporated into a file for which Stasa Durdic is responsible.
 I’ll use this communication exclusively to process your data and meet your request, always following Regulation (EU) 2016/679 (GDPR), Organic Law 15/1999 (LOPD), and Royal Decree 1720/2007 of development of the LOPD, about data protection.
 I won’t communicate your data to third parties, except by legal obligation, and I’ll keep it as long as you don’t request its cancellation.
 You can exercise at any time the rights of access, rectification, portability and opposition.
 In the end, if you proceed to the limitation and/or cancellation of the treatment, you may communicate it by email to email@example.com.